Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: (Weak) Bridgeland stability conditions and tilting

-An object $F \in \cT$ is called \emph{(semi)stable} with respect to the pair $(\cA , Z)$ if some shift $F[k]$ lies in the heart $\cA$ and for every proper subobject $F' \subset F[k]$ in $\cA$ we have
+An object $F \in \cT$ is called \emph{$($semi$\,)$stable} with respect to the pair $(\cA , Z)$ if some shift $F[k]$ lies in the heart $\cA$ and for every proper subobject $F' \subset F[k]$ in $\cA$ we have

-\begin{Def} A \emph{(weak) stability condition} (with respect to $\Lambda$) on $\cT$ is a pair $\sigma=(\cA,Z)$, where $\cA$ is the heart of a bounded t-structure on $\cT$ and $Z$ is a (weak) stability function satisfying the following properties: \begin{enumerate} \item [(a)] \emph{HN property}: Every object of $\cA$ has a Harder--Narasimhan filtration with $\sigma$-semistable factors. \item [(b)] \emph{Support property}: There exists a quadratic form $Q$ on $\Lambda \otimes \R$ such that the restriction of $Q$ to $\ker Z$ is negative definite and $Q(E) \geq 0$ for all $\sigma$-semistable objects $E$ in $\cA$. \end{enumerate} \end{Def} We denote by $\Stab_{\Lambda}(\cT)$ the space of stability conditions on $\cT$ with respect to $\Lambda$ which is actually a complex manifold \cite{bridgeland:stability-condition-on-triangulated-category}.
-If $\Lambda$ is the numerical Grothendieck group of $\cT$, we call $\sigma$ a \emph{numerical} (weak) stability condition.
-Any (weak) stability condition defines a slicing on $\cT$.
+\begin{Def} A \emph{$($weak$)$ stability condition} (with respect to $\Lambda$) on $\cT$ is a pair $\sigma=(\cA,Z)$, where $\cA$ is the heart of a bounded t-structure on $\cT$ and $Z$ is a (weak) stability function satisfying the following properties: \begin{enumerate} \item \emph{HN property}: Every object of $\cA$ has a Harder--Narasimhan (HN) filtration with $\sigma$-semistable factors. \item \emph{Support property}: There exists a quadratic form $Q$ on $\Lambda \otimes \R$ such that the restriction of $Q$ to $\ker Z$ is negative definite and $Q(E) \geq 0$ for all $\sigma$-semistable objects $E$ in $\cA$. \end{enumerate} \end{Def}